-Our pathology graduate program faculty are equally diverse in their research pursuits and the thesis projects that are available to our students.
-First year students complete 3 rotations before deciding on a mentor and thesis lab, providing ample time to try several research areas and laboratory environments.
-Student flexibility and choice are important for growth and learning.
+Our faculty are equally diverse in their research pursuits and the thesis projects that are available to our students.
+First year students complete three rotations before deciding on a mentor and thesis lab.
+This provides ample time for our students to explore several research areas and laboratory environments.
+We value student flexibility and choice as important for growth and learning.
 While our 80 Ph.D. program faculty provide exciting research opportunities, students are free to choose a faculty member from any program within the medical center for their thesis advisor and mentor.

 Please browse the listing of our Pathways of Human Disease Ph.D.
 Program faculty and their area of research.

 Dr. Robert A. Mooney